cskillzmartin/Xsplit_Broadcaster_Select_A_Chat/README.md

 An Xsplit Broadcaster extension that allows the user to show individual YouTube live chat messages from viewers as stream source content.

 # Issues
-Extension does not support supper chats.
+Extension does not support super chats.
 Creator pinned live chat message will break extension.